 2003 – IEMA is founded as the education arm of Ensemble Modern; implementation of the first fellowship programme

 2004 – First International Composition Seminar in cooperation with the Allianz Cultural Foundation and first presentation of the master courses at the festival Klangspuren Schwaz, which has taken place every year since

-2006 – Establishment of the fellowship programme as a Master’s degree course at the Frankfurt am Main Academy of Music and Performing Arts
+2006 – Establishment of the fellowship programme as a Master’s degree course at the Frankfurt University of Music and Performing Arts

 2008 – First master course “epoch_f” for winners of the German federal competition “Jugend musiziert”